-The Mazars Internal Audit annual report covered the period 1 April 2023 to 31 March 2024 and reported to and considered by, the JARAP in August 2024.
+The Mazars Internal Audit annual report covered the period 1 April 2024 to 31 March 2025 and will be reported to and considered by the JARAP in August 2025.
 The key messages in that report are included here within this Annual Governance Statement.

-The Internal Audit opinions included within their annual report for both the Police and Crime Commissioner and the Chief Constable for 2023-24 were as follows:
+The Internal Audit opinions included within their annual report for both the Police and Crime Commissioner and the Chief Constable for 2024-25 were as follows:

 "On the basis of our audit work, our opinion on the framework of governance, risk management, and control is Moderate in its overall adequacy and effectiveness.

 This opinion is provided on the basis that some improvements are required to enhance the adequacy and effectiveness of the framework of governance, risk management and control.
-Certain weaknesses and exceptions were highlighted by our internal audit work, in particular limited assurance opinions were provided during the period in respect of Risk Management, IT Identity Access Management, Counter Fraud and Portfolio Management."
+Certain weaknesses and exceptions were highlighted by our internal audit work, in particular an unsatisfactory assurance opinion was provided in respect of GDPR, and limited assurance opinions for Business Continuity, Custody Governance, Cyber Security Key Controls and Data Quality.